-Proof of relevant post-undergraduate work experience may be submitted via a performance review, reference letter, or written confirmation from your employer.
-Experience acquired during a dual study program will not be considered.
+Proof of relevant post-undergraduate work experience of at least two years is to be submitted, e.g. a performance review, reference letter, or written confirmation from your employer.
+Working experience acquired during a dual study program will not be considered.

-- have completed university studies in a program taught entirely in English, or
+- The applicant has completed undergraduate or master-level studies in a program taught entirely in English;

-- have lived in an English-speaking country for at least one year
+- The applicant has lived in an English-speaking country for at least one year.

-Only applicants whose complete application documents have been received by the GBS Office of Admissions before the application deadline will be considered for the admissions process and the respective Early Bird Discount.
+Ready to apply?
+Via our Online Application Portal you can submit your documents directly to the GBS Office of Admissions.
+Only applicants whose complete application documents have been received by the GBS Office of Admissions before the application deadline will be considered for the admissions process and the respective Early-Bird Discount.

-For questions get in touch with our Office of Admissions well in advance!
+For questions, please get in touch with our Office of Admissions well in advance under recruiting[at]gbs.uni-frankfurt.de.

-Register for one of our information sessions online or on campus.
-Or contact our Recruiting & Admissions Team for an individual consultation via telephone, zoom, or in person on our campus Westend.
+Register for one of our information sessions or contact our Recruiting & Admissions Team for an individual consultation via telephone, zoom, or in person on our campus Westend.
+We’re happy to answer all of your questions about the program, or offer an assessment of your CV with feedback on your profile and eligibility – completely non-binding.

 A complete application package includes the following documents: